Everything You Need to Know About Mobile Payment Processing

 Mobile payments are payments that you can accept and process using your iPhone or Android devices.
 All you need to do is connect your mobile credit card reader and download the software.

-The credit card reader will then communicate with your smartphone or tablet app.
+The card reader will then communicate with your smartphone or tablet app.
 Some of these hardware devices can be plugged into the headphone jack, while others connect wirelessly via Bluetooth.

 Imagine that you run a busy restaurant.
 With mobile payments, your customers don’t need to come to your checkout counter to make a payment.
-With the hardware connected to your mobile device, they can swipe or tap their card right from their table and complete the transaction.
+With the hardware connected to your mobile card reader device, they can swipe or tap their card right from their table and complete the transaction.

 This is especially useful in the COVID era — customers who want to pick up their takeaway orders don’t need to come inside your restaurant to pay.
-Instead, you can bring your mobile payment terminal outside to them while following all safety norms.
+Instead, you can bring your mobile card reader payment terminal outside to them while following all safety norms.

 In some cases, the brand or provider of your mobile payment device may be different from your merchant services provider.
-The device provider offers the hardware and software (the physical swiper and mobile app or online platform).
+The device provider offers the hardware and software (the physical mobile swiper and mobile app or online platform).
 The processor (or merchant services provider) processes the transactions.